nanoframework/nanoframework.github.io/content/community-targets/I2M_ELECTRON_NF.md

 In addition, the board has two on-board LEDs connected to PA1 and PA8 and are tested for use as GPIO, PWM.

-Further information can be found on http://www.ingenuitymicro.com/products/electron/ where firmware, board layout and schema can be found.
+Further information can be found on [the store website](https://store.ingenuitymicro.com/electron).

 ![pins](https://github.com/nanoframework/nf-Community-Targets/blob/main/ChibiOS/I2M_ELECTRON_NF/resources/electronpins.png?raw=true)